PetrovEvgeniy/Skydata/README.md

 # SkyData
 ## Project description
-This single page gives an opportunity to the users to share and learn interesting facts about different types of aircraft.
+This single page application gives an opportunity to the users to share and learn interesting facts about different types of aircraft.

 ## Deployed in:
 Firebase #1 - https://skydata-app.web.app/